monalipalhalinfogen/GPUComputing/README.md

 # GPUComputing
-Compare GPU calculation with normal calculation
+Compare GPU calculation using metal shaders with normal calculation in swift